chaand625/Arcade-Game/README.md

 + For increasing fun among the players I have also added score to the game

++ I have given random speeds such that speed doesn't go out of control

 #### Conclusion

     I have enjoyed developing this game.
 It is very interesting.
 I have learned few more concepts in the Object Oriented JavaScript.